 insertingcatheters into the heart through the blood vessels.
 Electrodes at the ends of the catheter can ablate, or damage small sections of the heart that are responsible for the abnormal heartbeat.

-They will only do this if other therapies have not worked or if the person has another heart condition.
+A doctor will only recommend surgery if other therapies have not worked or if the person has another heart condition.